-There are a lot of variables to consider when you invest in a new furnace:
+There are several variables to consider when you invest in a new furnace:

-- What is your budget for a new furnace?
+- What type of budget do you have for a new furnace?

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

 - Do any of the residents living in the home suffer from respiratory ailments?

-- How big does the system need to be to heat your size of home?
+- What size system will you need to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
-Are you sure what it means?
+Do you know what it means?